elliotlarson/dev-notes/golang-notes.md

 type Duration int64
 ```

-This can be useful if you want to attach applicationn specific functionality or meaning to a standard type.
+This can be useful if you want to attach application specific functionality or meaning to a standard type.

 You can add behavior to user defined types with methods: